 orbit: The translational motion of a spacecraft around a larger central body, resulting from gravity forces of the larger mass acting on the spacecraft.
 The orbit of a spacecraft is the trajectory that does not, in the absence of perturbations, intersect with the central body.
 This trajectory is the path of the small mass, or spacecraft, orbiting the central body through space.
 The orbit can be represented as position and velocity in a state vector, or as orbital elements as defined in references [17] and [12].
 There are other types of orbits that are affected by the gravity pull of two larger masses, e.g., the Moon and Earth, such that the spacecraft with an appropriate velocity will remain in the same position relative to the two larger bodies.
 These orbits are called Lagrange or libration point orbits.

-attitude: The orientation and/or pointing of a spacecraft and it is defined by its rotation relative to a defined reference coordinate system.
+attitude: The orientation and/or pointing of a spacecraft, defined by its rotation relative to a defined reference coordinate system.
 The preferred attitude representation depends on the stabilization mode of the spacecraft.
 For instance, a spin-stabilized spacecraft can best be represented by the attitude of a single axis either as a three-component unit vector or as a point on the unit celestial sphere.
 This representation sometimes includes the phase of rotation about that axis.
 For three-axis stabilized spacecraft, the attitude can best be represented by a coordinate transformation from reference axes in inertial space to the spacecraft body frame.
 (See references [17] and [3] for available attitude representations.)

 orbital dynamics: The study of the changes in the position of all orbiting bodies, whereas attitude dynamics deals with the changes in the orientation and pointing of the spacecraft.